 Homemade Yogurt

 You can adjust the ingredients according to how much yogurt you want to make.
-I usually make at least 1/2 gallon at a time, then I only have to make yogurt once a week (which is about how long yogurt will stay the freshest anyway).
+I usually make 1/2 gallon at a time, then I only have to make yogurt once a week (which is about how long yogurt will stay the freshest anyway).

 You Will Also Need: